The elderberry is hands down my favorite herb to grow and to use medicinally. If there is one herbal remedy that I use year after year, this is it.

 3.)
 80 proof or higher vodka.
 There are Three Main Reasons to use alcohol when making tinctures.
 If you’re concerned about the alcohol, you can place the tincture in a cup, pour boiling water into the cup, and the alcohol will evaporate within seconds.
 OR, you can add your dose (20-30 drops) to a cup and let it dry up.
 When you add water to swallow it, there will be less alcohol left than in a ripe banana.

+4.)
 For easy removal of the berries from the stems, don’t waste your time picking them off ~ just pop them into a freezer bag and freeze them.
-Once they are frozen for a day or two, they will become brittle and fall off practically all by themselves.
+Once they are frozen for a day or two, they will become brittle and fall off with minimal help.

-Plant Elderberries This Fall For Your Own Stash
+Plant Elderberries In Fall For Your Own Stash

 To give you an idea of how much room you will need if you ever plant elderberry (you need two different varieties for fertility), here is a picture of the largest one, ‘Johns’.
 It is taller than I am when the fruit is hanging, but I prune it to eye level in the spring.
 It is very easy to prune because the stems are soft.
 It can get 6-7′ around easily.